-SharePoint Online is part of Office 365, operating as the ‘cloud version’ of SharePoint.
+SharePoint Online is part of Microsoft 365 (formerly Office 365), operating as the ‘cloud version’ of SharePoint.

 But, by storing company data in the cloud, you do lose some control over how those servers are managed and maintained and hand over a lot of responsibility to Microsoft.
 That can make some IT managers worry.

 But is SharePoint Online a risky platform?
 Well, not necessarily any more than SharePoint on-premises.
 You can pretty much guarantee that Microsoft’s data centers have better firewalls and greater general protection than the servers in the basement of your building.

 But, on the other hand, storing data in the cloud means it’s easier for anyone with a password to access your environment and take your data – they don’t have to be physically in the same building as your servers.

 So how can companies deal with the new challenges of data and user security in the cloud?

 3 Tips to Manage your SharePoint Online Security